Gallbladder Attacks: What Does The Emergency Room Do?

-It’s critical to understand when to go to the hospital in the event of a gallbladder attack.
-Gallbladder attacks occur when gallstones, which are crystallized pieces of digestive fluid, become caught in the tube that connects the pancreas and gallbladder.
-A strong pain in the upper right side of the abdomen, or sometimes in the middle under the ribs, is the most common symptom.
+It’s critical to understand when to go to hospital for gallbladder attack.
+It occurs when gallstones, which are crystallized pieces of digestive fluid, become caught in the tube that connects the pancreas and gallbladder.
+Symptoms include:

 What is The Gallbladder?

-Your gallbladder is a little pouch that is connected to several parts of your digestive system.
+Gallbladder is a little pouch that is connected to several parts of your digestive system.
 Your liver stores and releases bile, a chemical it produces to help break down fat.
-Your gallbladder is located in the upper right area of your abdomen, just below your liver.
-The gallbladder excretes bile into the biliary tract, which is composed of many bile ducts.
+It is located in the upper right area of your abdomen, just below your liver.
+Also, excretes bile into the biliary tract, which is composed of many bile ducts.
 This system works like a conduit to move bile from your liver into your small intestine.

 The gallbladder holds bile, a fluid that aids in digestion.
 The liver produces bile continually, which is stored in the gallbladder until you eat.
 When you eat, a hormone released by the stomach causes the muscles surrounding the gallbladder to contract and release bile.